Skip to main content

 *I am currently recruiting graduate (MSc, PhD) and undergrad (BSc Honours thesis, MITACS, USRA) students.

-Extracellular vesicles are tiny packages shared by all eukaryotic cells (from yeast to human) that mediate intercellular communication underlying diverse physiology, from immune responses to tissue development, suggesting they have enormous therapeutic potential.
-My group is using baker's yeast as a platform to engineer humanized yeast extracellular vesicles to hijack these processes with the aim of developing new therapeutic applications.
+Extracellular vesicles are nature's lipid nanoparticles, tiny packages shared by all eukaryotic cells (from yeast to human) that mediate intercellular communication underlying diverse physiology, from immune responses to tissue development.
+Their membranes protect complex bioactive payloads (DNAs, RNAs, peptides, secondary metabolites) and display molecules for cell and tissue targeting, suggesting they have enormous therapeutic potential.
+My group is using baker's yeast as a platform to engineer humanized yeast extracellular vesicles to hijack these processes with the aim of developing them for many health applications, including anti-cancer and anti-inflammatory treatments.

 Publications